wrrogers/PixelCNN-Interpolation/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![Example1](phantom_data/Phantom_0.png)  |  ![Example2](phantom_data/phantom_1.png)  |  ![Example3](phantom_data/phantom_2.png)  |  ![Example4](phantom_data/phantom_3.png)

 Note: The middle columns contains the generated images.
 The model was trained with a slice thickness of 1.5mm and these examples where generated on unseen data with a slice thickness of 3mm.
-Qaulitatively it's hard to see the difference past 2048 epochs, but I noticed that random specs seem to disapear after 6144 epochs
+Qaulitatively it's hard to see the difference past 2048 epochs, but I noticed that random specs seem to disapear after 6144 epochs.

 ## Issues